nicu/grel/README.md

 Grel
 ====

-NodeJS module that automates the creation of Git Releases and uploading attachments.
+NodeJS module that automates the creation of Git Releases and uploading attachments using GitHub's [Releases API](http://developer.github.com/v3/repos/releases).

 Examples